-395. c.
-The statement must be submitted to the parties set forth in subsection (1) immediately above within five (5) days of the loss, unless the employee is on authorized leave in which case the employee shall have five (5) days from the date of his/her return to report the loss.
-396. d.
-In case of damage due to fire, the requirements of Section 5 above shall be followed with the exception that verified reports need not be filed with the police.
-397. e.
+- b.
+The statement must contain the member's name, location, and details of loss, date of loss and date reported to the police. - c.
+The statement must be submitted to the parties set forth in subsection (1) immediately above within five (5) days of the loss, unless the employee is on authorized leave in which case the employee shall have five (5) days from the date of his/her return to report the loss. - d.
+In case of damage due to fire, the requirements of Section 5 above shall be followed with the exception that verified reports need not be filed with the police. - e.
 The first Ten Dollars (\$10.00) of any loss shall be borne by the employee.
 A "loss" is defined as the total dollar amount of tools of the employee lost or damaged in one incident.
-Approved claims shall be settled by the City paying to the employee the replacement cost of the tool(s) minus Ten Dollars (\$10.00).
-398. f.
+Approved claims shall be settled by the City paying to the employee the replacement cost of the tool(s) minus Ten Dollars (\$10.00). - f.
 The replacement cost for tools governed hereunder shall be determined by agreement between the employee or his representative and the employee's appointing officer.
 Where possible, tools shall be replaced by tools of the same brand name and model.
 Any dispute resulting from attempts to determine tool replacement costs shall be submitted to an appropriate grievance procedure for resolution.
-In instances
+In instances where the employee has suffered a loss of a substantial number of tools which would jeopardize the employee's ability to perform his/her job duties and if there is a dispute as to tool replacement costs, the employee shall not lose any time from work as a result thereof.